AndreMashukov/qmca/README.md

 ### Packaging as jar

-To build the final jar and optimize the mca application for production, run:
+To build the final jar and optimize the qmca application for production, run:

-    ./mvnw -Pprod clean verify
+    ./gradlew -Pprod clean bootJar

 This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

-    java -jar target/*.jar
+    java -jar build/libs/*.jar

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.